alexscottmoore/Lorem-PHPsum/readme.md

 ?>

 ```
-Alternatively, the arguments can be placed first in the function, like so:
+The array of arguments can be passed first or last in the function, like so:

 ``` php